Giving back to the community is important, and the Turkewitz Law Firm has done this over the years in a number of ways.

 He has also raised tens of thousands of dollars for local parks and recreation by creating a half marathon trail race.
 (Turkewitz is also a veteran marathon runner.)
 He approached elected officials back in 2002 with the idea of linking together a series of five Westchester County parks into a giant necklace with a 13-mile loop.

-Approximately 700 runners each year, from 15-20 states, converge on the system to race the trails with the funds being used for additional improvements for the benefit of the numerous communities that abut the parks.
+Currently, over 700 runners from 15-20 states annually converge on the system to race the trails with the funds being used for additional improvements for the benefit of the numerous communities that abut the parks.

 In a ceremony on January 9, 2018, the City of New Rochelle awarded a Commendation to Turkewitz for his community efforts.